Liberty Science Center: Where Science Comes To Life

 Don’t miss the biggest planetarium in America

 Liberty Science Center boasts the biggest planetarium in the Western Hemisphere with 88 million pixels and a lighting system that can produce over 281 trillion colors—that alone will let you know that you are in for quite a show.
 The Jennifer Chalsty Planetarium is a must-see when you visit the Liberty Science Center, and the super comfy chairs will make you want to stay even longer.
 We visited the planetarium toward the end because I found it very relaxing (the chairs are fantastic after a long day of exploring), and I thought it was a perfect high note to a fun-filled day.
-The 89-foot full-dome gave us a fantastic glimpse into space as we watched Wonders of the Night Sky, and we all learned so much as the view changed from Jersey City to outer space.
+The 89-foot full-dome gave us a fantastic glimpse into space as we watched Space Trip: To Infinity and Beyond, and we all learned so much as we took a voyage through Saturn’s rings.
 It was surely a memorable way to end the day.
-My kids asked when we could go back, which I count as a huge success for a museum day trip.
+My kids asked when we could return, which I count as a huge success for a museum day trip.

 What to know before you go

-The Liberty Science Center has a total of four floors that are connected by stairs and elevators.
+The Liberty Science Center has four floors connected by stairs and elevators.
 We started on the fourth floor and then headed to the lobby to end our day, but you can begin anywhere to explore the permanent and temporary exhibits.
 There are bathrooms on every floor and a nursing room for mothers on the second floor.
-The building is ADA-compliant and stroller friendly, so don’t hesitate to bring the little ones.
+The building is ADA-compliant and stroller-friendly, so don’t hesitate to bring the little ones.

 The Liberty Science Center